Business Opportunities

 9. International Maritime Organization (IMO)

-The IMO is an agency of the United Nations responsible for the prevention of pollution from ships as well as the safety and security of shipping.
+The IMO is an agency of the United Nations responsible for preventing pollution from ships and the safety and security of shipping.
 Created in 1959, the IMO replaced UNESCO’s Intergovernmental Oceanographic Commission.

 10. Federal Maritime Commission

 The Federal Maritime Commission is a U.S. federal agency that regulates foreign trade, maintains rates for ocean carriers, and resolves disputes between ocean carriers and shippers.
-Prior to 2006, the Federal Maritime Commission was called the U.S. Maritime Administration (MARAD).
+Before 2006, the Federal Maritime Commission was called the U.S. Maritime Administration (MARAD).

 11. UNCTAD